PBO-Tools/Dr-Jones-Trader-Rework/README.md

 <!-- LICENSE -->

 ## License

-© 2022 Github.com/sixsoftware
-This work is free.
-You can redistribute it and/or modify it under the terms of the WTFPL License.
-See http://www.wtfpl.net/ for more details.
+Distributed under the WTFPL License.
+See `http://www.wtfpl.net` for more information.